Sota-0/hostapd-config-setup-script/README.md

 # 🧰 Hostapd Configuration Assistant

 A terminal-based interactive assistant for configuring and managing `hostapd.conf` files.
-This Python tool streamlines the process of setting up Wi-Fi access points by allowing you to dynamically modify settings, save/load presets, and write valid `hostapd` configurations with a clean, color-coded interface.
+This Python tool streamlines the process of setting up Wi-Fi access points by allowing you to dynamically modify settings, save/load presets, and write valid `hostapd` configurations with a clean, color-coded interface. this isnt super useful on its own but if paired with other scripts / software / tools then it may be more usefull
 ---

 ## ✨ Features